Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 !!! info "Semaphore convenience images redirection"
 	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

-Each container entry must define the `name` and `image` property.
+Each container entry must define a `name` and `image` property.
 The name of the container is used when linking the containers together, and for defining hostnames in the first container.

 The first container runs the jobs' commands, while the rest of the containers are linked via DNS records.
-The container with name `db` is registered with a hostname `db` in the first container.
+The container with the name `db` is registered with a hostname `db` in the first container.

 Other optional parameters of each container definition can be divided into two groups:

-1. Docker related parameters that are passed to docker run command that starts the container.
-More information about them can be found in [docker run][docker-run] docs.
+1. Docker-related parameters are passed to docker run command that starts the container.
+More information about them can be found in the [docker run][docker-run] docs.

     - `user` - The user that will be used within the container
     - `command` - The first command to execute within the container.
 It overrides the command defined in Dockerfile.
-    - `entrypoint` - This specifies what executable to run when the container starts
+    - `entrypoint` - This specifies which executable to run when the container starts

-2. The data that needs to be injected into containers that is either defined directly there in YAML file or is stored in Semaphore secrets
+2. Data that need to be injected into containers, which are either defined directly in YAML file or stored in Semaphore secrets:

-    - `env_vars` - Environment variables that are injected into the the container.
+    - `env_vars` - Environment variables that are injected into the container.
 They are defined in the same way as in [task definition][env-var-in-task].
-    - `secrets` - Secrets which hold the data the should be injected into the container.
+    - `secrets` - Secrets which hold the data that will be injected into the container.
 They are defined in the same way as in [task definition][secrets-in-task]. *Note*: currently, only environment variables defined in a secret will be injected into container, the files within the secret will be ignored.

 !!! warning "Docker Hub rate limits"
     Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, all pulls have to be authenticated.
-    If you are pulling any images from Docker Hub public repository please make sure you are logged in to avoid any failiures.
+    If you are pulling any images from the Docker Hub public repository, please make sure you are logged in to avoid any failiures.
 You can find more information on how to authenticate in our [Docker authentication](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/) guide.

 ### A Preface example